How, where to bet on UFC 327, Prochazka vs. Ulberg: Best betting apps, sportsbook promos for UFC on Paramount+

 Here are the best betting promos and best sportsbooks for Jiri Prochazka vs. Carlos Ulberg in Saturday's light heavyweight title fight at UFC 327 on Paramount+

 Established fighters Jiri Prochazka vs. Carlos Ulberg square off for the vacated light heavyweight title in the main event of UFC 327 from Miami's Kaseya Center on Saturday.
 Prochazka (32-5-1) is a former light heavyweight champion, while Ulberg (14-1) is set for his first title fight.
 Ulberg has won nine straight fights and Prochazka is 18-2 over his last 20 bouts.
 The five-fight main card begins at 9 p.m.
-ET on Paramount+, preceded by four preliminaries at 7 p.m.
-ET and three early prelims at 5:30 p.m.
-ET.
+ET on Paramount+.

 If you're wondering how and where to bet on UFC 327 and Ulberg vs. Prochazka, you can use this UFC betting guide.
 Here are some of the top sportsbook promos at betting sites, as well as the that are available for UFC 327.
 You can also read the instructions on how to claim each offer and where to bet on UFC below.